 Journal of Research in Emerging Markets (JREM, ISSN: 2663-905X) is an international peer-reviewed open access journal on finance, economics, management, and law disciplines with a particular focus on emerging and developing markets.
 JREM was founded in 2019 and it is published quarterly and online by University of Dubai.

 - Open access.
 Free and unlimited access for readers.

 - No fees.
 There are no submission, processing, or publication charges.

 - Rapid peer review and publication.
-JREM aims to provide the first decision within about 20 days after submission and limit the time from acceptance to publication to about 5 days.
+JREM aims to provide the first decision within 20 days and limit the time from acceptance to publication to 5 days.

 - No space limitations or color charges.
-There are no constraints of the length of the articles, the number of exhibits, or their colors.
+There are no constraints of the length of the articles, the number of exhibits, or the color of figures.

 - No copyright restrictions.
 Authors retain copyright of their work and are free to use their articles.